newusernameeeee/EE308-LAB4/README.md

 "Version1" file floder contains the JAVA code and XML code we used in Android studio

-"Picture Material" contaions the pictures we used in Android studio
+"Picture Material" file floder contaions the pictures we used in Android studio

 "glide-3.6.0.jar" is the lib we used to load GIF into Android studio